 - and the winter solstice (also called midwinter).

-Ostara – A Time To Celebrate!
+Spring Equinox – A Time To Celebrate With Ostara!

-The Vernal or Spring Equinox coincides with Ostara, a celebratory festival but also the ancient Germanic goddess of the spring (a.k.a.
+This is a celebratory time but also the name of an ancient Germanic goddess of spring (a.k.a.
 Eostre or Eastre).

 Read more about the astrological significance of Easter, here.